ros-visualization/rviz/doc/index.rst

  * Left mouse button: Click and drag to rotate around the focal point.
  * Middle mouse button: Click and drag to move the focal point in the plane formed by the camera's up and right vectors.
 The distance moved depends on the focal point -- if there is an object on the focal point, and you click on top of it, it will stay under your mouse.
  * Right mouse button: Click and drag to zoom in/out of the focal point.
 Dragging up zooms in, down zooms out.
  * Scrollwheel: Zoom in/out of the focal point
  * 'f' key: move the focal point to whatever 3D object is currently under the mouse.

+XYOrbit
+,,,,,,,

+The "XYOrbit" view controller is similar to Orbit, but the focal point is constrained to move only in the XY plane.
+Also, the focal point is kept lower in the window and is cyan colored.

+Controls:

+ * Left mouse button: Click and drag to rotate around the focal point.
+ * Middle mouse button: Click and drag to move the focal point in the XY plane.
+The distance moved depends on the focal point -- if there is an object on the focal point, and you click on top of it, it will stay under your mouse.
+ * Right mouse button: Click and drag to zoom in/out of the focal point.
+Dragging up zooms in, down zooms out.
+ * Scrollwheel: Zoom in/out of the focal point
+ * 'f' key: move the focal point to whatever 3D object is currently under the mouse.